Skip to content

 Can I join if I’m newly diagnosed and feeling overwhelmed?

-Many members joined for exactly that reason.
+Many members often join for exactly that reason.
 The site and forums provide a gentle place to ask questions at your own pace and learn from others who have been through the early stages.
+It is also a great resource for those who have family members with Dementia.

 Can family members and carers join too?